 Top tips for service desk optimisation.
-How delighted are your customers?
+How happy are your customers?

 When asked what sources of information people rely on when making purchasing decisions, 55% of people said through word-of-mouth.
 Delighting your customers should therefore always be one of your top priorities.